Nesvilab/MSFragger/tutorial_fragpipe.md

 ### Spectral library generation
 Spectral libraries can be generated within closed search-based workflows.
 A library will be generated for each experiment specified in the 'Workflow' tab.
 Experiments must contain more than one spectral file.

-**Note**: to use EasyPQP, you will need to update to the latest version.
+**Note:** To use EasyPQP, you will need to update to the latest version.
 Open an Anaconda Prompt command line window and run these two commands:

 `pip uninstall --yes easypqp`

 `pip install git+https://github.com/grosenberger/easypqp.git@master`

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-speclib.png)